-- 3.12 At times we may use outside agencies to enhance our RSE provision.
+- 3.11 At times we may use outside agencies to enhance our RSE (and PSHE) provision.
 We plan these inputs carefully to ensure pupils receive the most relevant and engaging sessions for the required content.
-All external providers will: - Be suitably qualified to deliver RSE sessions; - Be aware of the school RSE policy and work within this at all times; - Be supervised by NUSA staff; - Be directed to alert NUSA staff to any safeguarding concerns that may arise; - Understand their contribution to the wider RSE and PSHE programme. - 3.13 Along with Personal Development lessons, aspects of RSE content may be delivered through tutor time sessions and assemblies.
-Again, all content will be age-appropriate and form part of a wider Personal Development programme.
-Learning in RSE will also be supported through cross-curricular approaches where possible and appropriate. - 3.14 The RSE and wider PSHE curriculum will be evaluated and reviewed by teachers and pupils on an annual basis. - 3.15 For more details on the full RSE and PSHE curriculum, you can visit the school website or speak to the Head of PSHE Education.
+All external providers will: - Be suitably qualified to deliver sessions; - Be aware of the school RSE policy and work within this at all times; - Be supervised by NUSA staff; - Be directed to alert NUSA staff to any safeguarding concerns that may arise; - Understand their contribution to the wider RSE and PSHE programme. - 3.12 Along with PSHE lessons, aspects of RSE content will be delivered through tutor time sessions and assemblies.
+Again, all content will be age-appropriate and form part of the wider PSHE programme.
+Learning in RSE will also be supported through cross-curricular approaches where possible and appropriate.
+For example, there will be specific links made in PSHE lessons to the science curriculum for Sex and Reproduction. - 3.13 The RSE and wider PSHE curriculum will be evaluated and reviewed by teachers and pupils on an annual basis. - 3.14 For more details on the full RSE and PSHE curriculum, you can visit the school website or speak to the Head of PSHE Education.